0xbharath/Effective-OpenSSH-Client-Usage-Workshop/Documentation/workshop.md

 ssh -4 -f -N -L 9999:127.0.0.1:8080 root@10.10.0.6
 ```

-## Dynamic forwarding
+### Dynamic forwarding

 Dynamic port forwarding turns your SSH client into a SOCKS5 proxy server.
 SOCKS is an old but widely used protocol for programs to request outbound connections through a proxy server.
+Consider this as rudimentary VPN setup.

-### Dynamic forwading - DEMO
+#### Dynamic forwading - DEMO

 ```bash
 ssh -f -N -D 13000 proxy-user@XX.XX.XX.XX -v -o PreferredAuthentications=password